 100% to Farm Animal Rescue Charities

 We donate 100% of net profits to women-run farm sanctuaries, which is $1-5 from each item sold.
-Since 2019, together we’ve raised over $3,000 for farm animal rescues!
-All net proceeds from the sales of our handmade items in our Etsy Store will benefit a different 501(c)(3) animal rescue or sanctuary each month from September – December each year.
-September and October 2021 sales will benefit Hope Haven Farm Sanctuary near Pittsburgh, PA.
+Since 2019, together we’ve raised over $4,000 for farm animal rescues!
+All net proceeds from the sales of our handmade items in our Etsy Store will benefit a different 501(c)(3) animal rescue or sanctuary each month from October – December each year.
+For 2022, October sales will benefit First Ladies Farm in Florida, November sales benefit Funky Chicken Rescue in California, and December sales benefit Hope Haven Farm Sanctuary in Pennsylvania.
 Read more about them on our blog.

-I’m proud to be a 5-star rated seller on Etsy, and I use natural, organic, chemical-free ingredients when possible, offer many vegan skincare products, and I do not test anything I make on animals.
+I’m proud to be a 5-star rated seller on Etsy, and I use natural, organic, chemical-free ingredients when possible, offer many vegan skincare products, and I do not test anything on animals.
 (The chickens would not like that.)
-My Etsy shop is fully reloaded, with 17 varieties of handmade soaps, your favorite skin and cuticle balms, lip balm, and of course chicken themed gifts and items, including new Mabel sled merch, plus Hanukkah, Birthday, and Mabel skateboard greeting cards.
+My Etsy shop carries many varieties of handmade soaps, your favorite skin and cuticle balms, lip balm, and of course chicken themed gifts and items, including new Mabel sled merch, plus Hanukkah, Birthday, and Mabel skateboard greeting cards.
 We even have chicken-in-a-bike-basket note cards, based on a true story (art imitates life!)
-Now is the time to start holiday shopping; remember the postal service nightmares of last year?

 Supporting Farm Animal Rescues